2017 Western Michigan Broncos football team: Kent State

-Northern Illinois
+At Northern Illinois

-On a windy Wednesday night game, the Broncos traveled to DeKalb, Illinois to face Northern Illinois.
+On a windy Wednesday night game, the Broncos traveled to DeKalb to face Northern Illinois.
 Jarvion Franklin rushed for 115 yards and a touchdown in the game, but the Broncos still trailed 21–14 at the half.
 WMU took the lead in the third on a Reece Goddard touchdown run and pass to give the Broncos a 28–21 lead going into the fourth quarter.
 However, NIU scored twice in the fourth quarter and the Broncos could only manage a field goal as WMU fell 35–31.
 The loss dropped the Broncos to 6–5 on the season and ended any chance to win the MAC East Division.

-Toledo
+At Toledo

 In the final regular season game, the Broncos traveled to Toledo as the Rockets looked to clinch a trip to the MAC Championship.
 The Rockets manhandled the Broncos, taking a 24–3 lead early in the third quarter.
 A Tyron Arnett 26-yard touchdown pass from Reece Goddard narrowed the lead to 24–10 with four minutes left in the third, but the Broncos could not score again as Toledo clinched the MAC West division with a 37–10 win.
 The loss dropped the Broncos to 6–6 on the season.

 Conference Players of the Week

-Jarvion Franklin

-Franklin, a senior running back, was named MAC West Offensive Player of the Week for Week 6.
+Jarvion Franklin, a senior running back, was named MAC West Offensive Player of the Week for Week 6.
 Franklin had 37 carries for 176 yards and four touchdowns (three rushing, one receiving) in WMU's 71–68, seven overtime victory over Buffalo.
 Franklin had just 4 yards rushing in the first half, 70 yards in the second half, and 102 yards in the overtime periods.
 He scored three touchdowns in the overtimes.
 He also had one reception for 20 yards and a touchdown in the game.

-Darius Phillips

-Phillips was named the MAC Special Teams Player of the Week for the first two weeks of the season.
+Darius Phillips was named the MAC Special Teams Player of the Week for the first two weeks of the season.
 In Week 1, he returned a kickoff 100 yards for a touchdown in a 49–31 loss to No. 4 USC.
 He had four total kickoff returns for 168 yards and the touchdown.
 Phillips also had an interception that he returned for 20 yards in the game.
 In the Week 2 loss against Michigan State, Phillips returned another kickoff 100 yards for a touchdown.
 He had four kickoff returns for 181 total yards.
 In the game, he also forced a fumbled and returned the ball 67 yards for a touchdown.
 Phillips accounted for the only two touchdowns WMU scored in the game.
 Phillips has three touchdowns on the season (two kickoff returns and one interception return).